evanbones/magic-folder/README.md

 1. **Install Docker Desktop for Windows**

-   Download and install from [Docker’s official site](https://www.docker.com/products/docker-desktop).
+   Download and install from [Docker's official site](https://www.docker.com/products/docker-desktop).

 2. **Install Ubuntu for WSL**
    Open **PowerShell (as Administrator)** and run: